gTambo/personal-photo-gallery/README.md

 ## Description

-I need to familiarize with React.
-So this was a good start.
+This app was written in React.
 I utilized components and jsx syntax, along with ajax in the form of axios to build a small gallery of photos.
-Using click handlers and 'state' and 'effect' from react, I built in functionality for a user to view all pphotos on one page, click on a like button corresponding to each photo, and with conditional rendering, they can also click on the photo itself to reveal a brief description of its contents.
+Using click handlers and useState and useEffect hooks from react, I built in functionality for a user to view all photos on one page, click on a like button corresponding to each photo, and with conditional rendering, they can also click on the photo itself to reveal a brief description of its contents.

+I employed Material UI for some styling.

+## Technoliogies Used

+- React
+- JavaScript
+- AJAX
+- expressJS
+- Material-UI
+- CSS
+- HTML

 ## Checklist